Praneeth-18/kube-burner-demo/README.md

 - Re-run the sync command whenever you change `.env`; values left unset fall back to whatever is already in the YAML.
 - Use `BACKEND_SCALE_REPLICAS` and `LOAD_SCALE_DELAY` in `.env` if you want the automatic backend scale-up or load tear-down timing to change.
 - Use `BACKEND_SCALE_REPLICAS` in `.env` if you want the automatic scale-up patch to target a different replica count.
-- This keeps newcomers out of raw YAML while still letting you version different load profiles alongside the repo.
+- If you prefer, edit `tmp/demo-user-data.yaml` directly—the `.env` workflow is just a friendlier wrapper which keeps newcomers out of raw YAML while still letting you version different load profiles alongside the repo.

 ---